krauseannelize/db-fcc-celestial-bodies/README.md

 22. All columns named name should be of type `VARCHAR`.
 23. Each `primary key` column should follow the naming convention `table_name_id`.
 For example : the `moon` table should have a `primary key` column named `moon_id`.
 24. Each `foreign key` column should have the same name as the `column` it is referencing.

+## How This Database Was Created

+This repository contains the [SQL script](universe.sql) for the Celestial Bodies Database project.
+A detailed, step-by-step guide outlining the commands and code I used to build this database can be found in the [step-by-step.md](step-by-step.md) file.